 EASIER ACCESS USING THE DIAMOND CHAINSAW

 Glass furnaces are required over a long period of time to produce quality glass at the most efficient rate possible.
-Extending and maximizing the life of a furnace is a top priority which can be challenging when keeping costs low and efficiency high.
-When replacements and cold repair shutdowns are not an option, hot repair is an ideal answer.
-Fuse Tech provides high quality, turnkey solutions for a variety of hot repair needs, including sidewall, superstructure, crown and regenerator capabilities.
+Extending and maximizing the life of an industrial glass furnace is a top priority which can be challenging when keeping costs low and efficiency high.
+When replacements and cold refractory repair shutdowns are not an option, hot refractory repair is an ideal answer.
+Fuse Tech provides high quality, turnkey solutions for a variety of hot refractory repair needs, including sidewall, superstructure, crown and regenerator capabilities.

 Hot Tech offers a variety of overcoating procedures to repair or replace sidewalls.
 Regular overcoating of the sidewall is a good maintenance practice to extend the life of the sidewall.
 After a while, overcoating will not be enough and a rebuild may need to occur.